-A Guide to Buying Your First Skydiving Gear
+A Guide to Buying Your First Skydiving Gear popular

 This article by Alain Bard is meant as a general guide.
 We highly recommend contacting your local rigger and instructor before using any of the information provided in this article.

 In the years Iíve been a rigger, Iíve often seen the results of skydiversí gear buying experiences.
 Most experiences go well, but some do not, and result in the buyer having to re-sell an inappropriate piece of gear they bought.

 In this article, I am going to try to lay down some advice on how to go about choosing gear.
 Iím going to try to not go into brand specifics, but rather which components you should get and in what order, buying new or used, and sizing.

 New vs. Used?

 Letís tackle this one first.
 Should you buy new or used?
 Traditional advice is that if this is your first set of gear: you should buy used.
 Youíll probably only use your first set of gear for the first 100 jumps or so.
 If you buy used skydiving gear, you can save some money (over new) while jumping your first set of gear, and take your time figuring out what you really want before you commit to buying new equipment.